-Ecuador: Hiking the Amazon Forest
+Ecuador: Hiking in the Amazing Amazon

 Hiking the Amazon Forest of La Selva Jungle Lodge in Ecuador